10 Best Veg for Growing in Containers

 Top tips for growing veg in containers:

-- Grow your crop in the largest pot you have and do not plant up too densely.
+Grow your crop in the largest pot you have and do not plant up too densely.
+It is tempting to pack more plants in, but it's a law of diminishing returns as the crop gets smaller.
+Too much competition.

-- Watch out for top heavy pots.
-Summers can be windy with gusty storms, and an unbalanced container can result in this.
-Weight it down.
-I often put bricks in the bottom and avoid propping the container up on legs.
+Watch out for top heavy pots.
+Summers can be windy with gusty storms, and an unbalanced container can get dislodged.
+I took the image left in my garden this year 2025.
+It is best to weight the container down.
 You can even lay a brick on the surface if it's a single stem plant such as tomatoes.

-- Many people recommend using water retaining gel as an option in container gardening.
-Personally, I do not think this compatible with growing vegetables because of its chemical components.
+Many people recommend using water retaining gel as an option in container gardening.
+Personally, I do not think this is compatible with growing vegetables because of its chemical components.

 The 10 Best Veg to Grow in Containers